jamesknowsbest/dotnet-core-device-farm-sample-tests/README.md

 # dotnet-core-device-farm-sample-tests
-Short project to show how to build a test package in dotnet for AWS Device Farm
+Short project to show how to build a test package in dot-net for AWS Device Farm

 ## How did I create this project?